DIY - Finishing Techniques

 photo source: pianoworld.com

 Manufacturers of these materials have accreditation for them from the relevant bodies in their countries.
-In order to be valid in our country, however, they must also have the approval of the ISU's specialist department.
-In addition, the company applying the materials (i.e. the furniture factory) must have a person specialised in the application of fireproofing products.
-That person must follow a course on specialisation, where he or she is accepted only if he or she has graduated from high school and has a baccalaureate.
-Only under these conditions does a building with wood finished with fireproofing products receive ISU approval.
+In order to be valid in our country, however, they must also have the approval of the specialized department of the ISU.
+In addition, the company that applies the materials (i.e. the furniture factory) must specialize a person in the application of fireproofing products.
+That person has to follow a course on specialization, where he/she is accepted only if he/she has graduated high school and has a baccalaureate.
+Only under these conditions the building that has wood finished with fireproofing products receives the ISU approval.

 retardant product application photo source: apioregon.com